 A long time ago, farmers would burn the dry grass you can find on the ridges between rice fields the night before 대보름 (daeboreum).
 This custom came to fruition as an act to get rid of insects and mice which may otherwise damage crops in the year to come.

 Today, bonfires during this holiday aren’t as common as they used to be.
 However, setting something on fire has remained a symbolic aspect of the 대보름 (Daeboreum) holiday, commonly in the form of bonfires.
 These bonfires are called 달집 (daljip).

 Specifically, the tradition of lighting a bonfire on fire is called 달집태우기 (daljiptaeugi).
 This is one of the central ways in which 대보름 (Daeboreum) is celebrated by the crowds.
 These bonfires are built in a triangular shape, with the intention being to build a “house” of sorts for the moon.

 After all, the literal translation of 달집 (daljip) is “moon house” or “house of the moon.”
 There’s even a small door set on the east side of the bonfire!

 The bonfire is set to burn once the moon rises.
 As it burns, a ritual going by the name 지신밟기 (jisinbalgi) is done around the bonfire, with people stomping their feet on the ground.
-Through this ritual, people believed its purpose is to scare away any possible evil spirits and bring luck and abundance.
+Through this ritual, people believed its purpose was to scare away any possible evil spirits and bring luck and abundance.

 For children, one of the most fun ways to celebrate the holiday is with the traditional game, 쥐불놀이 (jwibulnori).